rkleinman-hpe/cray-product-catalog/README.md

 Run `gitversion -output json` to see the current version based on the checked out commit.

-Create a release by triggering the "Draft New Release" workflow with the version that will be released.
+Create a release by triggering the [Draft New Release](https://github.com/Cray-HPE/cray-product-catalog/actions/workflows/draft-new-release.yml) workflow with the version that will be released.

 Releases are automatically published when pull requests to the master branch are merged.